Wall Street closes up but ends week lower, Europe stocks down

 Worries about the economy persisted despite U.S. consumer sentiment rising more than expected in a final June reading of a Thomson Reuters/University of Michigan poll issued on Friday.

-Stocks on Wall Street rebounded in late trading, led by technology stocks such as Apple Inc AAPL.O, while a downbeat second-quarter forecast from DuPont Co limited gains.
+Stocks on Wall Street rebounded in late trading, led by technology stocks such as Apple Inc, while a downbeat second-quarter forecast from DuPont Co limited gains.

 The S&P 500 finished in striking distance of the intraday record high it hit on Tuesday.
 But some held their breath in the prelude to the earnings period that will start in the next two weeks, which will provide clues on whether the economy and profits are both picking up.